zohdit/DeepAtash/IMDB/README.md

 When the run is finished, the tool produces the following outputs in the `logs` folder:

-* folders containing the generated inputs (in image format).
+* folders containing the generated inputs (in txt format).

 ### Fine tuning #